dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 comes to a screeching halt while Excel waits for your response to the message

 shown in Figure 14-4.
-These types of messages mean that you can’t leave Excel
+These types of messages mean that you can't leave Excel

 unattended while it executes your macro — unless you know the secret trick.